 More general info can be found on the main Iveco Daily Starting problems / immo page , here.

-Dan @ In Transit Garage in Strathaven near Glasgow, Vantuners Scottish representative & true ford transit maintenance expert , now has the latest ford tuning hardware & can remap all current (as of Nov 2017) ford vans via the van’s diagnostic socket, this makes tuning quicker , safer & easier to tweak.
-For an engine software update for half the cost of dealer prices or a power tune , please get in touch!
+Dan @ In Transit Garage in Strathaven near Glasgow, Vantuners Scottish representative & true ford transit expert , now has the latest ford tuning hardware & can remap all current (as of Nov 2017) ford vans via the van’s diagnostic socket, this makes tuning quicker , safer & easier to adjust .

 New additions :